0xPIT/ESParklines/README.md

 # ESParklines
 Nice [Sparklines](https://en.wikipedia.org/wiki/Sparkline) for ESP8266, ESP32, Arduino

-- Renders sparklines using passed function to draw a line.
+- Renders sparklines using passed function to draw a line
-- Holds a buffer of any numeric data type of speficied size.
+- Holds a buffer of any numeric data type of speficied size

 Read more about Sparklines [here](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR).